Diorama (Efteling)

 The landscape has been built entirely out of styrofoam.
-The Diorama is the first attraction with contributions of Ton van de Ven, the creative director of Efteling at that time.
+The Diorama is the first attraction with contributions from Ton van de Ven, the creative director of Efteling at that time.
 He made some sketches for it, but they weren't used for the Diorama; years later they were used for one of the scenes in the dark-ride Dreamflight.

-The attraction was completely renovated in 2007, all rail tracks were replaced, switching mechanisms for the signals are removed and there are seven small attractions from the "real efteling" where added.
+The attraction was completely renovated in 2007, all rail tracks were replaced, switching mechanisms for the signals were removed and seven miniature attractions from the "real" Efteling were added.